w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 network can sustain on its own.

 !!!info "Data Retrievability vs. Data Availability"
     Data **retrievability** is the ability of nodes to retrieve historical information from the blockchain.
-Historical data is not needed to verify new blocks; it is only required for synching full nodes from the Genesis block or serving specific historical requests.
+Historical data is not needed to verify new blocks; it is only required for syncing full nodes from the Genesis block or serving specific historical requests.

     Data **availability** assures full nodes can access and verify the full transactions associated with a specific block.
 It does not necessarily imply that the data is accessible forever.
 For more